 Installing a radon mitigation system in your home should not be overly intimidating, as long as you have some experience with tools and can navigate the makeup of your home.
 But there are some common mistakes that homeowners have made that we have helped over the years.

-So here is a list of six DIY radon mitigation mistakes and how you to avoid them.
+So here is a list of seven DIY radon mitigation mistakes and how you to avoid them.

 This may seem like a mistake that would be easy to avoid but it happens more than you would think.
 This can be attributed to being in dark, hot/freezing attics and not thinking or seeing clearly.
 A clear indication that your fan is installed upside down is that your manometer will be pushing the oil down instead of pulling it up.

 To fix this, flip your fan over and reinstall.
 But to overlook this mistake would mean that you are pumping air under your slab forcing radon into your home thus causing your levels to go much higher.

 To avoid this mistake, look for the arrow on your fans label that will point in the direction the air flows.

 When attempting a DIY radon mitigation, your goal is to lower the radon levels and comply with code regulations.

 One of the most common code violations is installing your radon fan in a living area, such as in a basement.
 It may seem like a solution to avoid having a fan on the outside of your home.
 However, if there is a leak above the fan, concentrated radon can be pumped into your home.
 This is why you always want to have the fan in a nonliving area such as an attic, a garage, or outside.

 The following picture incorporates mistakes 1 and 2 because the fan is upside down and in a basement living space.